 My name is Eva and I would like to thank The Road Home on behalf of my family.
-If I had to sum up in one word how to describe The Road Home, it would be "hope," because this is what they gave my family.
 Before meeting Georgie, our case manager at The Road Home, and the rest of Rapid Rehousing staff, my family was forced to divide in half after a brutal eviction in 2010.

 After the first meeting with The Road Home the fog started to lift.
 The kind words and support they gave us on a weekly basis made our journey easier.
 Soon we were a family again living in an apartment.
 The helpfulness did not end there.
 It is just the beginning of a life-long relationship with professionals whom I now consider my friends and family.
 Our case manager did more than find us a home; she helped our family as a whole: mind, body and soul.

 Since moving into the apartment we have been living in for 2-years now, I am now going on my 2nd year as a teacher at KinderCare.
 In addition, I volunteer as a peer advocate for individuals recently diagnosed with cancer, helping them navigate scary and complicated systems.
 My husband and I rekindled our relationship through therapy.
 My two sons have entered 2nd and 6th grade successfully.
 My daughter has learned job ethics due to participating in a youth job workshop.